jmwii1981/mikes-restaurant/README.md

 # Mike's Restaurant
-## A demo of the Vega design system.
+## A demo of a React.js web App that utilizes the Vega design system.